Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Sources: PhotoUp, Global Angle

-7) Demand for eco-certified properties with renewable energy systems is skyrocketing across Mexico
+6) Demand for eco-certified properties with renewable energy systems is surging across Mexico

-In Mexico, the demand for eco-certified properties with renewable energy systems is booming.
+Demand for eco-certified properties with renewable energy systems is skyrocketing across Mexico.

-The Mexican government is also playing a big role in this green wave.
+The Mexican government is playing a big role in this green wave.
 They've announced plans to add 93,924 MW of renewable energy capacity over the next 15 years, including solar and wind power.
-This kind of support is encouraging developers to jump on the sustainable real estate bandwagon.
+This kind of support is encouraging developers to focus on sustainable real estate projects, making it easier for you to find a home that aligns with your values.

 Mexico City has introduced housing reforms with rent caps that are changing the rental market landscape.